ivanagobor/7card-Games/README.md

 # 7card-Games
-Project mad for managing users in database.
+Project made for managing users in database.